ChrisHinde/MaterialUtilities/README.md

     Will remove any material previously assigned to the object(s) and add the one you've chosen
   - **Assign material to each slot**\
     Keeps all the material slots, and their assignment to respective parts of the object.
-    But will replace each material in those slots with your chosen material.
+    But will replace each material in those slots with your chosen material.\
+    (This is recommended when materials are linked to the object)
   - **Append material**\
-    Keeps all materials slots, but appends your chosen material (if it's not already in a slot), and assigns the whole object to that material slot.
+    Keeps all materials slots, but appends your chosen material (if it's not already in a slot), and assigns the whole object to that material slot.\
+    (This is not recommended when materials are linked to object, and there's linked duplicates of the object)

 - **Select by Material**\
   Gives you a list of all available materials (in Edit mode it only shows the materials assigned to the object).\